AMHERST INTERNAL CHURCHILL DEADLINE: OCTOBER 13, 2021

 Funding Details: The Churchill Scholarship is worth around $60,000, depending on the exchange rate.
 It covers all University and College fees (currently about $40,000).
 In addition, Churchill Scholars receive a living allowance, which in 2018-19 is £11,083 if enrolled in a nine-month program, £13,477 if enrolled in an eleven-month program, and £14,777 if enrolled in a full-year program.
 They receive an allowance of up to $1,500 for travel to and from the United Kingdom, as well as reimbursement of applications fees for a UK visa and health surcharge (currently over $500).
 The Foundation also offers the possibility of a Special Research Grant of up to $2,000.
 This grant may cover travel for presentations at international conferences, short stays at another university or institute for special research, and other activities.

 Eligibility: An applicant must be a citizen of the United States, either native born or naturalized, and must be a senior who is enrolled in one of the participating institutions or a student who has graduated from one of those within the past 12 months.
 Upon taking up the Churchill Scholarship, a Churchill Scholar must hold a bachelor's degree or an equivalent, and may not have attained a doctorate.
-Applicants must apply directly to the University of Cambridge for their desired program by October 10th in order to be considered for the Churchill.
+Applicants must apply directly to the University of Cambridge and specifically Churchill College for their desired program by October 13, 2021 in order to be considered for the Churchill.